 Once I was ready to go and gathering everything I needed I went to the kitchen counter where I had left $200 to take to the bank and it was gone.
 Although I did the general search of the house, I knew I hadn’t left it anywhere weird – like I said, I’m organized like that.
 Lily is a hoarder though and tends to steal little objects here and there and hide them in various places in the house.
 I figured she had snagged the money and checked all her little spots.
 Nothing was found, so I went outside to check spots out there.
 Again, nothing.

 Sure enough, after leaving her outside for about 20 minutes there was a pile of shredded money coated in bile in my backyard.
 I still had to go to the bank so I set the money out on some towels to dry, fed the dogs, gave him his probiotics (check out the 6 best probiotics for dogs) and went on my way.
+This time I think of hiring a dog trainer so that my dog can develop good behavior, be more self-controlling, and be more patient.
+See it here for more details about dog training.

 When I got to the bank I had to ask the teller, a young man with blonde hair, how I would go about depositing money that my dog had eaten.
 I don’t think he took me very seriously, but he told me as long as I had 75% of the bill and you could see the serial number that they would take it.
 So, I finished my business and went on my way.